ibrahim94ali/stanislav_UI/README.md

 TODO:

-- Add all cities of MK
-- Make small logo inverted colors and maybe stan <3
 - Update API with better mongoose calls
-- Create production DB and update api
 - Improve screenshots in store, add texts there
 - Fix bug in first time entering, language is english even its different
 - ApartmentDetailsScreen to work with cached data